Essence of berlin

 Mrs Robinson’s

-Hip and lively, Mrs Robinson’s serves up modern Asian-fusion dishes that are crisp, simple and creative – no nonsense and no window dressing required.
-They buy local when possible and also support artisan farmers and slow fisheries across Europe.
+Hip and lively, Mrs Robinson’s serves up modern Asian-fusion dishes that are crisp, simple, and creative – no-nonsense and no window dressing required.
+They buy locally when possible and also support artisan farmers and slow fisheries across Europe.
 The menu changes regularly, but most items are usually under €20, and all of them are delicious.
-Think soft shell crab bao buns, fancy fried chicken, and bold sandwiches: beef tartare, fried sweetbreads, shiso béarnaise and hot sauce for example.
-The desserts are a crowning glory to all that came before – do yourself a favour and get the popcorn soup.
+Think soft shell crab bao buns, fancy fried chicken, and bold sandwiches: beef tartare, fried sweetbreads, shiso béarnaise, and hot sauce for example.
+The desserts are a crowning glory to all that came before – do yourself a favor and get the popcorn soup.